soydev-hunter/Spelunkerr.github.io/README.md

 Projects

-Mainly I'm working on my bot called Cat Folk and it's build from the [disco](https://github.com/b1naryth1ef/disco)
+Mainly I'm working on my bot called Cat Folk and it's build from the [disco](https://github.com/b1naryth1ef/disco) library and the invite link is [this](https://discord.com/oauth2/authorize?client_id=754805926485164113&scope=bot&permissions=8)

 Discord servers that I'm active on